Skip to main content

 MDST 3404 Democratic Politics in the New Media Environment

 This course examines the ways a changing media system is altering the dynamics of public discourse and democratic politics in the United States.
 Throughout the course we will critically analyze the ways in which scholars from a wide range of disciplines have studied the connection between media and politics, the methods they have employed, and the validity of their findings and approaches in the new media environment in which we now live.
-Prerequisite: MDST 2000 or instructor permission.
 Media Policy and Ethics Concentration.

 MDST 3406 The Wire: Understanding Urban America Through Television at its Best